graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 The information is presented in distinct sections, where first is the total memory usage including gaps.
-This is followed by a breakdown of the gap-excluding memory: first in terms of interleaved vs non-interleaved usage, then by data type, followed by vertex data.
+This is followed by a breakdown of the gap-excluding memory: first in terms of interleaved and non-interleaved usage, then by data type, followed by vertex data.

 A useful portion of the report is the tile histogram memory consumption